DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-Next update will be on Saturday 23 November.

 {% include leagues/england-premier-league/alt3-table.html %}

 {% include leagues/england-premier-league/key.md %}